wlonk/arcadia/appendices/fairies_and_goblins.rst

 fashion.
 Her hair falls in golden tresses, like light shining off a brook.
 She is exacting in her demands, and never forgives a transgression.
-Obedience is the highest virtue in her world, and while she would never make an *unreasonable* demand, neither must her requirements be questioned.
+Obedience is the highest virtue in her world, and while she would never make an *unreasonable* demand, neither may her requirements be questioned.

 Old Iron-boots